itzVishal21/html_frontend/README.md

-# html_frontend
+# Front end designing
-In this project, I have used HTML and CSS to create front-end and they are linked with each other.
-It is very simple project to demonstrate HTML, CSS only.
+In this project, I have used HTML and CSS to create the front-end and they are linked with each other.
+It is a very simple project to demonstrate HTML, CSS only.
+Use any browser(Chrome suggested).